mlinreallife/blog/content/posts/press_review_13.md

  > The observability of your system is a measure of how well-instrumented it is, and how easily you can find out what's going on inside it.

 It's also crucial to know what to check.
-A system that is 99,9% of the time up doesn't mean that users are happy.
+A system that is 99.9% of the time up doesn't mean that users are happy.
 Your system can lag and your users can turn away from it.

 ##[Kubernetes - Be sure of being ready for real zero downtime deployment](https://medium.com/ni-tech-talk/optimizing-revenue-with-bayesian-a-b-testing-5068e8ac41ea)

 I wanted to speak of a mistake that is easy to do with Kubernetes but harmful: not setting the readiness of your application.
 It can break the zero downtime concept.
-In this article, I highlight the problem and the solution.
+In this article, I highlight the problem and one possible solution.

 ## [Zero-downtime Blue Green Deployments for Microservices](https://medium.com/@dantwining_26268/zero-downtime-blue-green-deployments-for-microservices-7896558623b2)